DHTMLX/docs-todolist/docs/api/rest_api/routes/POST routes/Post_clone.md

 ### Description

-@short:Returns an object with the map of the "client task ID:server task ID" pair.
+@short:Returns an object with the map of the `clientId:string = serverId:number` format.

 The route handles the POST request made to the **'/clone'** path and sent by the [**send**](api/rest_api/methods/send_method.md) method to perform the **clone-task** operation (see [**clone-task**](api/methods/addproject_method.md)).